Noel Fielding: Other television appearances

 At Bill Bailey's request, Fielding stood in as a team captain for three episodes during series 21 of Never Mind the Buzzcocks.
 He also achieved a record for the highest team score ever on the show.
 When Bailey returned, presenter Simon Amstell made various jokes about Fielding's departure.
 In 2009, Bailey left the show and Fielding became one of the regular team captains.
-According to Neil Gaiman's blog, Fielding was scheduled to appear in the film Stardust, but had to drop out due to ill health.
-He also participated twice with Russell Brand in 2006 and 2007 on the annual quiz show The Big Fat Quiz of the Year.
-He participated again in 2010, 2013, 2017, 2018 and 2019, with Richard Ayoade.